marcllort/CanITravelTo_Backend/readme.md

 I'm using Github Actions, to have everything centralized in Github.
 It uses a YML file, really similar to BitBucket/Gitlab or Jenkins.
 So far I have two pipelines, the CI and CD.
 In the CI pipeline the steps implemented are: build the two microservices, run the unit tests of each microservice.
 If it fails it will notify me through an email.

-In the CD pipeline, if the commit is in the master branch, and it's a commit marked as a release, it will decrypt the Credentials needed to build each microservice image (explained in the next paragraph), build and upload the new Docker images, and then
-SSH into the EC2 instance to stop the old docker images and start the updated images with the latest changes.
+In the CD pipeline, if the commit is in the master branch, and it's a commit marked as a release, it will decrypt the Credentials needed to build each microservice image (explained in the next paragraph), build and upload the new Docker images (to Github's docker registry), and then SSH into the EC2 instance to stop the old docker images and start the updated images with the latest changes.
 Another solution, could be building the docker images in the server instead of doing it directly in the pipeline.
 This would allow me to just have the Credentials in my server, and avoid uploading the encrypted version to Github.
 In case it was a long-term project, or a business it would probably be better to keep the Creds only on your server, but again, the Repository would be private, so the security shouldn't be a big problem...
 Make your choice!
-I decided to use both solutions, the building of the image in the pipeline, and the deployment is done through an SSH script.
+I decided to use both solutions, the building of the image in the pipeline, and the deployment through an SSH script.

 If we are in another branch it will only run the CI pipeline (build and unit tests).
 The next step, will be to develop the integration tests with Postman, and add it as another step.